gslab-econ/gslab_python/gslab_scons/README.md

 For example, the user can automatically release it to their DropBox by setting `release_directory: /Users/you/Dropbox/release`.

-Including the option `no_zip` will prevent the release files from being zipped before their release to a .
+Including the option `no_zip` will prevent the release files from being zipped before their release to `release_directory`.

 This release procedure will warn the user when a versioned file is larger than 2MB and when the directory's versioned content